Oil Edges Down After Recent Strong Gains

-LONDON – Oil prices trended down Tuesday, but largely sustained gains that have brought crude futures to three-year highs.
+Oil prices edged lower Tuesday but largely sustained gains that have brought crude futures to three-year highs.

 Continue Reading Below